DevSnicket/eunice/README.md

 ## Premise

 Eunice is a system of utilities based on the premise that unidirectional dependencies can be beneficial to structure and modularity in software.
-Its approach isn't limited to direct dependencies, but includes indirect dependencies as well.
+Euince's approach isn't limited to direct dependencies, but includes indirect dependencies as well.

 [try out Eunice on Eunice 🐶🥫](https://devsnicket.github.io/Eunice-harnesses/Renderer/harness.html) ([created with](dogfooding/generate.sh))